ncagle/DNS-over-HTTPS/curl-meet-2017-agenda.md

  - Project management.
 How to make decisions, distribute responsibilities and make everyone feel respected and important.
 Continue like before, or change something?
  - Is the time ripe to change `-X` (`CURLOPT_CUSTOMREQUEST`) to only change the initial HTTP request and not the subsequent ones when following redirects?
 A common source for head aches to users.
  - People keep reacting to changes/bug fixes a long time after they've been discussed or changed.
 Can we do anything to make people notice or respond sooner?
+ - Can we integrate with Let's Encrypt (better) ?